ghiscoding/angular-validation/readme.md

 <a name="regex"></a>
 Regular Expressions (Regex)
 --------------------
 From the example displayed, I introduce the custom regular expression, there is no limitation on regex itself and you can even use the pipe " | " without being scared of interfering with the other validation filters BUT you have to follow a specific pattern (a writing patter that is), and if you don't, well it will fail.
 Let's explain how it works...

-Regex is divided in 4 specific parts.
+Regex validation filter is divided in 4 specific parts (Step #1-4).

 Let's use the previous [Examples](#examples) #3 and extract the information out of it to see how it works.
 Step #1-4 are for explanation only, while step #5 is the full validator and make sure there is no spaces.